 - New World vs. Old World wines.
 If you're really looking to start a debate about wine, a New World vs. Old World wine flight will do the trick.
 Old World wines are those that come from Europe or the Middle East and have been developed over generations.
 New World wines are those that come from outside the region and often include California wines.
 They're a great way to expose people to new wines and emphasize wine industry growth and quality abroad.

 - Champagne vs. Prosecco.
-One of the longest-running rivalries in the wine world is between Champagne and prosecco.
+One of the longest-running rivalries in the wine world is between Champagne and prosecco (prosecco cocktails are a must-try!).
 While they are both sparkling wines, only wine made from a single type of grape grown in the Champagne wine region is used in one of them.
 This type of wine flight can help illustrate the differences between the two and you might be able to sell some Champagne, which has a great wine bottle price.

 How to Organize a Wine Flight

 Most importantly, the wine in a wine flight must all be related in some way.
 Perhaps it's a selection of different low calorie wine or gluten free wine.
 Try to make sure the theme is logical and will allow your wines to be presented in the best possible way.
 If a sommelier wouldn't present the wines together, neither should you.

 In terms of layout, you can use a template, create your own, or use a commercial flight board.
 Regardless of what you choose, it should feature three to four circles a few inches apart where the wine glasses will sit.
 You can label the wines and the order they should be tasted or allow customers to explore them in their own time.
 A wine flight can work well on a menu fitting the a la carte meaning.